cslarsen/vimp/README.rst

       undotree@ctrl-u snipmate

 This will download all the plugins above and their dependencies, and will do so *in parallel*.
-It will also map NerdTree to and UndoTree to .
+It will also map NerdTree to CTRL-d and UndoTree to CTRL-u.

-As this is a fresh vim install, it will install Pathogen also (note: it does *not* enable vim plugins for you, but this is something it probably should in a future version).
+If you do this on a fresh vim install, it will install Pathogen also (note: it does *not* enable vim plugins for you, but this is something it probably should in a future version).

 In the above example, it will also change the current color scheme to Molokai.
 To switch from Molokai to the grb256 color scheme, just type: